 How to Use the Book

 This 67-page teaching comic book is the 2nd publication in a series about Superflex and how he outsmarts the "Team of Unthinkables."
-This curriculum is laid out in Superflex Takes on Brain Eater and the Team of Unthinkables and the related curriculum.
+This curriculum is laid out in Superflex..
+A Superhero Social Thinking Curriculum and its related comic, Rock Brain.
 It is strongly recommended that readers of this new comic book read the first book and be aware of the concepts of the Social Thinking curriculum for students with higher-functioning autism, Asperger's, ADHD and similar communicative challenges, diagnosed and not.

 Prerequisite books to make the Superflex curriculum most effective include Thinking About YOU Thinking About ME and You Are A Social Detective.
 You Are A Social Detective is the first book to read with students prior to introducing the Superflex lessons, as this book teaches the core Social Thinking Vocabulary to use.
 If you are running Social Thinking groups or otherwise working more intensively with students, you will also want to become familiar with more core concepts in the books Thinking About YOU Thinking About ME and Think Social!
 A Social Thinking Curriculum.

 From Portland to Memphis -- Superflex is helping kids!

 “After purchasing and using the original Superflex...
 A Superhero Social Thinking Curriculum, I was wanting more about those dastardly characters on the Team of Unthinkables.
 Even my staff is relating to the characters as much as our clients.
 We are fortunate to have strategies available to us for those hard-to-teach social concepts now put into easy-to-understand words and pictures.
 Michelle, Stephanie and the illustrator, Kelly, are succeeding in creating remarkable tools that actually work and are fun to use.”

 About the Authors